 According to town lore, the house was built while a local couple was in the process of finalizing their divorce in the 1920s.
 As part of the divorce agreement, the wife required her husband to build an exact replica of their family home for her.
 But unfortunately for her, she didn’t specify exactly where.

-In later years, the house was deemed livable and families indeed moved in.
+The house was enjoyed by the family of the ex-husband as a summer home, and inhabited by a series of families after they sold it in the 1940s.
 However, it has been vacant since the early 2000s.
 Now, birds of prey like hawks and snowy owls are the only ones to drop in for an occasional visit.
-The house has even been slated for demolition, though community groups continue to rally to save their beloved landmark.
+The house has even been slated for demolition, though a grassroots group called Support The Pink House continues to rally to save the beloved landmark with community support.

 Know Before You Go

-The house now sits on Parker River National Wildlife Refuge and has been slated for demolition, but this has been delayed a number of times.
-There are groups involved in trying to save the pink house.
+The house now sits on Parker River National Wildlife Refuge and has been slated for demolition, but this has been delayed a number of times due to the efforts of a grassroots group called Support The Pink House, which formed in 2016 to save this local icon from demolition.
 That being said, this is not a place for urban explorers.
 This house has been relatively undisturbed, as the locals hold tremendous respect for it.
 They ask for your respect in only photographing it from its exterior.

 You can read more about the efforts to save the house at www.supportthepinkhouse.com.